 On January 8, 2008, the Board of Directors authorized a stock repurchase program under which the Company may repurchase shares of its Common Stock at management's discretion.
-As announced on November 28, 2018, the Company's goal is to return \$1.0 billion in capital to stockholders by May 31, 2021 through share repurchases.
+As announced on November 28, 2018, the Company set a goal of returning \$1.0 billion in capital to its stockholders by May 31, 2021 through share repurchases.
 On April 16, 2019, after taking into account share repurchases under the Company's existing stock repurchase program to date, the Board of Directors authorized the repurchase of the remaining \$600.0 million in value of Common Stock by May 31, 2021.

+The Company temporarily suspended its stock repurchase program given the macroeconomic uncertainty resulting from the Covid-19 pandemic, but in January 2021 the Board of Directors authorized the resumption of stock repurchases.
+At the time of resuming the program, \$469.7 million in value of Common Stock remained available for repurchase, and the Board of Directors extended the stock repurchase program beyond its original May 31, 2021 expiration date until such time as that remaining \$469.7 million has been returned to the Company's stockholders.

-As a result, the Company may repurchase shares from time to time in the open market or in private transactions at various times and in amounts and for prices that management deems appropriate, subject to insider trading rules and other securities law restrictions.
+The Company may repurchase shares from time to time in the open market or in private transactions at various times and in amounts and for prices that management deems appropriate, subject to insider trading rules and other securities law restrictions.
 The timing of purchases will depend upon prevailing market conditions, alternative uses of capital and other factors.
 The Company may limit or terminate the repurchase program at any time.

-During the fiscal year ended May 31, 2020, the Company repurchased 2,041,847 shares of Common Stock at a cost of approximately \$125.0 million, or an average cost of \$61.22 per share, under this program.
-During the fiscal year ended May 31, 2019, the Company repurchased 3,286,907 shares of Common Stock at a cost of approximately \$200.2 million, or an average cost of \$60.92 per share, under this program.
-During the fiscal year ended May 31, 2018, the Company did not repurchase any shares of Common Stock under this program.
-Given recent macroeconomic uncertainty resulting from the Covid-19 pandemic, the Company has suspended its stock repurchase program.
+During the fiscal year ended May 31, 2021, the Company repurchased 594,061 shares of Common Stock under this program at a cost of approximately \$50.0 million, or an average cost of \$84.09 per share.
+During the fiscal year ended May 31, 2020, the Company repurchased 2,041,847 shares of Common Stock under this program at a cost of approximately \$125.0 million, or an average cost of \$61.22 per share.
+During the fiscal year ended May 31, 2019, the Company repurchased 3,286,907 shares of Common Stock under this program at a cost of approximately \$200.2 million, or an average cost of \$60.92 per share.